infus38/android_build_env/README.md

-## LineageOS build environment
+## AOSP build environment
-This repository provide you with a minimal containerized environment to build los (LineageOS).
-It simply embed required tools to build the project.
-Hence, you will need to bind mount the src onto the container which aren't sync during the build process of the container image. \
+This repository provides you with a minimal containerized environment to build AOSP (Android Open Source Project).
+It embeds the required tools to build the project.
+However, please note that you will need to obtain a copy of JDK 7 before building the image.
+Please refer to the Dockerfile for further information on how to include JDK 7 in the environment.

+Additionally, you'll need to mount the source code onto the container as it is not provided by the container image. \

 _**Required tool**: your prefered OCI container manager (podman, docker, ...)_

 ### Building the image